-9 of the healthiest snacks to buy at drugstores
+9 healthy snacks you can find at CVS, Walgreens and more

-CVS isn't the only drugstore getting a face lift — Walgreens is also offering more healthy options including nutritional shakes and protein bars.
-Some stores even have a Fresh & Ready section, full of fresh produce and meal options.
+In 2017, CVS Pharmacy unveiled a new store design to "enhance the retail customer experience" with new, healthier foods and more health-focused products.
+The company continues to roll out new Gold Emblem store-brand products, adding more than a dozen snacks and meals this month alone, many of which are free of gluten, sugar or cholesterol, and a good source of protein and fiber.

-RELATED: A daily handful of walnuts may lower fatal heart attack risk
+Walgreens has also shifted their offering to include more healthy snacks in stores.
+Many stores offer a Fresh & Ready section full of fresh produce and meal options, and earlier this year, they began rolling out smaller-format pharmacies that have a pared-down selection of items geared towards health and wellness — including a limited assortment of healthy snacks like veggie chips, peanuts and popcorn.

 While this is great news — and might save you a trip to the grocery store — it’s still tricky to navigate the aisles to ensure you’re making the healthiest choices.
+(The chips, soda and candy still get plenty of shelf space.)
 We asked registered dietitians Bonnie Taub-Dix, founder of BetterThanDieting.com and author of "Read It Before You Eat It," and Keri Glassman, creator of The Nutrition School, to weigh in on their top healthy snack picks from drugstores.

 1. Hummus